The-Devoyage/devoyage-web/blog/rust-as-a-backend/index.md

 ### Warp Web Server - [warp](https://docs.rs/warp/latest/warp/)

-When it comes to handling the networking logic for your Rust backend, look no further than the warp crate.
+When it comes to handling the networking logic for your Rust back end, look no further than the warp crate.
 Just like in other languages, you'll need a reliable web server, and warp makes integrating one into your application a breeze.

 **Filter-Based Composition**

 What sets warp apart is its innovative "Filter" based composition.
 This approach makes it incredibly simple to define and compose complex routes and handlers, allowing you to build powerful APIs with minimal boilerplate code.
 And when it comes to integrating with async_graphql, warp truly shines, particularly in resolving federated graphs.
-With warp, you can effortlessly combine the power of GraphQL with the flexibility of Warp's filter-based routing, unlocking a world of possibilities for your backend development.
+With warp, you can effortlessly combine the power of GraphQL with the flexibility of Warp's filter-based routing, unlocking a world of possibilities for your back end development.

 So whether you're building a simple REST API or a sophisticated GraphQL server, warp is your go-to solution for fast, reliable, and flexible networking in Rust.
 Give it a try and see the difference it can make in your development workflow!